-- Judges can issue a CRD at sentencing without investigation. - ➤ If you are worried about "proof" of rehabilitation, remember that the CRD is temporary until the expiration of any conditional sentence (CD, probation, etc.). - ➤ Be particularly aware of hidden sanctions that are grossly disproportionate to the offense, such as the 2-year ineligibility for New York City Public Housing after a conviction for a violation. - At the very least, the sentencing court should consider granting a CRD relieving Housing, Employment, and Voting disabilities.
-Without a CRD, many employers won't even consider an applicant; current employees can be suspended or fired.
-Housing (See Below). - Myth: Some judges believe that they cannot issue CRDs for violations. - ➤ In fact, CRDs are often most useful for violations convictions, and Corr.
+- Judges can issue a CRD at sentencing without investigation. - You may have to give the Court advance notice so that it can refer your client to Probation for investigation.
+However, some judges will agree to issue a CRD at sentencing without investigation, particularly for violations. - If the Judge is worried about "proof" of rehabilitation, remind the Court that the CRD is temporary until the expiration of any conditional sentence (CD, probation, etc.). - Judges may be sympathetic to hidden consequences that are grossly disproportionate to the offense, such as the 2-year ineligibility for New York City Public Housing after a conviction for a violation. - At the very least, ask the Court to grant a CRD relieving Housing, Employment, and Voting disabilities.
+Stress the unintended consequences: Employment (without a CRD, many employers won't even consider client; can be suspended or fired); Housing (See Below). - Myth: Some judges believe that they cannot issue CRDs for violations. - In fact, CRDs are often most useful for violations convictions, and Corr.
 L. § 701(1) explicitly authorizes issuance of CRDs for any crime or "offense."
-It can be helpful to provide the court with a copy of the statute. - Myth: Some judges and prosecutors oppose CRDs because they think criminal records will be sealed as a result. - In fact, CRDs have nothing to do with sealing, and they do not restrict access in any way to the records of criminal convictions.
+It can be helpful to provide the court with a copy of the statute.

+• Myth: Some judges and prosecutors oppose CRDs because they think criminal records will be sealed as a result.

+In fact, CRDs have nothing to do with sealing, and they do not restrict access in any way to the records of criminal convictions.